roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Didn't studied or worked as much as I would like to; but still alright.
 Better than not doing it at all. met with Kat and Jon yesterday for dim sum; it was really nice.

+## Day 46: Aug 21, 2022 (Sun)

+**Today's Progress**:
+- Didn't do much studying today.
+Spent most of the time with DJ and the rest of time watching FR videos.

+**What I learned**:
+- n/a

+**Thoughts:**
+- It is tough to balanace between work, study and family.
+I need to find a good way to do this and not burn myself out.